nmshd/documentation/_docs_use-cases/use-case-transport-load-file.md

   - layer: Transport
   - facade: FilesFacade
   - function: getOrLoadFile
-  - description: Loads a File of another Identity with the given `reference` of the File or of a Token of the File.
+  - description: Loads a File of an Identity with the given `reference` of the File or of a Token of the File.
 After it is loaded once, you can retrieve it by calling one of the GET routes.
   - feature category: Arbitrary large data support
   - tech category: Files
   - status: DONE